- Freshwater Gaurdian Siren

 - Favorite Food: Grilled Cheese Sandwiches

 MermADA grew up in Lake St. Clair, playing along the banks of the St. Clair River.
-For many decades she watched as little villages grew into small cities; boats of the most beautiful wooden hues & giant freighters carrying humans & cargo alike up & down her river home.
-She has watched fireworks & fairs, keen to keep out of sight.
+For many decades she has watched little villages grow; as boats of the most beautiful wooden hues and giant ships carrying humans and cargo alike sailed up and down her river home.
+She enjoyed their fairs and fireworks, but was keen to keep out of sight.
 This changed in 2018 and she has been instead appearing at these events, much to the delight of many communities.